-This setting allows you to configure the setting for Serial Port B. The options are Enabled (user defined), Disabled, Auto (BIOS controlled) and OS Controlled.
+This setting allows you to assign control of serial port B. The options are Enabled (user defined), Disabled, Auto (BIOS controlled) and OS Controlled.

 Mode

 This setting allows you to set the type of device that will be connected to serial port B. The options are Normal and IR (for an infrared device).